moises-ai/frontend-growth-test/README.md

 **global**

-Consume the `/global` route for generate common components of the layou: header, footer, and social links.
+Consume the `/global` route for generate common components of the layout: header, footer, and social links.

 **pages**